ScriptBasic/WinPBX/docs/CWebCtx Class.md

 An application hosting the WebBrowser Control can use this event to display a user interface (UI) that shows the current encryption level.

 Multiple levels of encryption can coexist in a single window in situations where there are multiple frames.
-If there are multiple levels of encryption present on a page, the SecureLockIcon has the value of secureLockIconMixed.
+If there are multiple levels of encryption present on a page, the SecureLockIcon has the value of **secureLockIconMixed**.

 The encryption level on a page can be higher than the default level set in the browser if the site is using a special type of certificate (for example, a Server Gated Cryptography certificate).